IkarosKappler/ngdg/README.md

 - [ ] STL-Export: merge all exportable geometries together and export as one.
 - [ ] Add a 'Material' switch/tab.
 - [ ] Update the package.json's copy scripts (using OS dependent `cp` command).
 Better use an npm compatible copy here.
-- [ ] Define one global library export to avoid environment pollution.
+- [x] Define one global library export to avoid environment pollution.
+- [ ] Remove unused build libraries: babel.

 ### Changelog